kmlebedev/django-gcalsync/README.md

 Django GcalSync for mezzanine_events
 =============

-Sync application models with Google Calendar, so events created or edited in the Google Calendar interface are automatically created/updated in your application.
+Sync application models with Google Calendar, so events created or edited in the Google Calendar web interface are automatically created/updated in your application.
 Helpful for situations were your application is the canonical record of event data created from various clients, including GC.
+To manage the categories(keywords) of events I used [eM Client](http://www.emclient.com/)

 Authentication
 -----